carlcassar/carlcassar/resources/markdown/Five Useful Apple Shortcuts for Obsidian.md

 title: Five Useful Apple Shortcuts for Obsidian
 slug:
 author: Carl Cassar
-description: Obsidian is a note-taking powerhouse.
-Unfortunately, no app can offer every feature.
-One thing missing from Obsidian for iOS is the ability to add widgets to the home screen.
-In this article I'll show you how to get that functionality back with Apple Shortcuts.
+description: One thing missing from Obsidian for iOS is the ability to add widgets to the home screen.
+Let me show you how to add Obsidian Widgets with Apple Shortcuts.
 tags:
   - apple
   - shortcuts